brent-c-mills/idol/README.md

 		Idol first attempts hash matches.
 Failing this, it runs a full battery of tests.
 		This saves time over traditional BATS workflow.
 	Import:  Import a packaged Idol from a remote instance into your Idol instance.

+	Idol currently outputs a RESULTS section which outlines the total number of tests run and the total number of tests failed.
+It then generates a failed list in the log directory in order to record failed tests.

+**PLANNED FUNCTIONALITY:**

+	Idol will soon provide the ability to output failed tests one at a time to a log server via email.
+If "Idol --test ${IDOL_NAME}" is run at boot, this will allow for boot-time validation and monitoring of system configs against a golden standard.

 **CURRENT IDOL TESTS:**